blossomingiris/React-Memory_Game/README.md

 Magic Memory

 ### Description:
-"Magic Memory" it's memory card game.
-It starts with storyline that guids you to gameboard where you wil have 12 cards face down and you need take turns to turn over two cards.
-If the two cards will have the same picture, then game keeps the cards, otherwise turns the cards face down again.
-There is 6 pair combination and you will have 30 seconds to find all.
-There is 4 different  endgame scenarios.</br>
+"Magic Memory" is a memory card game.
+It starts with a story that leads you to the game board, where you have 12 cards face down and have to turn over two cards in turn.
+If the two cards have the same picture, they remain, otherwise they are turned face up again.
+There are 6 pair combinations and you have 30 seconds to find them all.
+There are 4 different end game scenarios.</br>
-Game has different sounds (cliks, timer, lost/win  and also music background (you can turn it on/off).
+The game has different sounds (clicks, timer, lost/won) and background music (which you can turn on and off).

 ### Technologies:
 - React.js